 Feeding quality ingredients to our children is extremely important to us.
-Not only do we want to feed them whole, natural foods for the sake of them being natural and unrefined, but these foods also tend to be loaded with essential vitamins and minerals.
-That’s why we feed Soom to our kids as part of their daily diets – because our products are natural, delicious, nutritious, and so versatile!
+We want to feed them whole, but especially those loaded with essential vitamins and minerals.
+That’s why we feed Soom to our kids as part of their daily diets.
+(Because our products are natural, delicious, nutritious, and so versatile!).

 Here’s how the three of us feed Soom to our children:

-Henry is almost 10 months old now and feeding him is one of my favorite things to do (Jewish mother, much?)… it helps that he loves to eat!
-I put tahini in everything from his yogurt and fruit puree breakfast to chopped mushroom and sweet potato mixes.
-I love that it works with fruits and veggies so I can feel good pairing whatever he’s eating with the health benefits of sesame!
+Henry is 1 year old now and feeding him is one of my favorite things to do (Jewish mother, much?)… it helps that he loves to eat!
+I put tahini in everything from his yogurt to fruit puree breakfast.
+In addition, I add tahini to chopped mushroom and sweet potato mixes that I feed him.
+I love that tahini works with fruits and veggies so I can feel good pairing whatever he’s eating with the health benefits of sesame!

 For other ways to sneak tahini and silan into your children’s snacks, read this blog post that our nutrition consultant, Adina Fradkin, MS, RD, LDN, helped us with!

 Sign up for our newsletter for the latest and greatest!
 Stay on top of exclusive promotions, sale announcements, and delicious recipes.